 The Vessel Dinner Church

-All are welcome to Dinner Church on Thursdays @ 6pm during the academic year!
-Stay tuned for details and menu for Fall 2021 semester.
+All are welcome to Dinner Church on Tuesdays @ 6pm during the academic year!

 What is Dinner Church?

 Trusting God creates us as vessels for love and grace, all are welcome as we:

 - Pass the homemade bread, communing our neighbor.

 - Engage with scripture and each other, bringing all of who we are to the table.

 - End the meal by passing wine, communing our neighbor.

 - Clean up together as an act of service.